dxjoshi/gof-design-patterns/README.md

 ### Factory Pattern:
 --  Defines interface for creating an object, but lets subclasses define which class to instantiate.
 --  It lets a class defer instantiation to subclasses.

+### Singleton Pattern:
+-- The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.
+--
 ## SOLID Principles:

 1. **Single Responsibility Principle:**